How to start a consultancy business: 5 steps to setting up as a management consultant

 Registering as a sole trader

 Registering as a sole trader means you will be solely responsible for the liabilities that come with your business.
 Should you make a loss then you personally will be liable, but should your business be profitable then so are you.
-There are advantages to setting up as a sole trader.
+There are advantages to setting up as a sole trader (external link).

-It is easier to become a sole trader, but you will still need to fulfill your legal obligations with HMRC.
-You’ll need to register as self-employed and make sure you submit tax returns and pay any taxes owed on time.
+It may be easier to become a sole trader, but you will still need to fulfil your legal obligations to HMRC.
+You’ll need to register as self-employed, calculate turnover, submit tax returns and pay taxes owed on time.
 You also need to ensure you are up to date with your National Insurance contributions.

 Registering as a limited company

 Registering as a limited company (external link) means your consultancy business is a separate legal entity owned by shareholders and managed by terms laid out in the memorandum and articles of association (external link).

 If you decide to become a business consultant under a limited company structure, this will affect how liability lands.
 Financial losses and debts fall to the company, instead of falling on you as an individual – as is the case with sole traders.

 Keeping your accounts in order isn’t always as easy for a limited company, so you may need to hire an accountant for support.
 It can be easier to raise money as a limited company and sell your business, but calculating the optimal way to navigate pay as a limited company director (external link) can be complex – there are several options.